NickChecan/HanaService/README.md

 > **Note:**
 >
 > - A SAP Cloud Platform account will be required in order to maintain a Hana Trial instance for your project.
+> - This project was meant to run on a HANA MDC instance from the Neo environment of the SAP Cloud Platform trial.
-> - This project implementation was made to be the first step for the [HanaToPython](https://github.com/NickChecan/HanaToPython-Application) and/or [HanaToJava](https://github.com/NickChecan/HanaToJava-Application) project deployment.
+> - The implementation of this application was made to be the first step for the [HanaToPython](https://github.com/NickChecan/HanaToPython-Application) and/or [HanaToJava](https://github.com/NickChecan/HanaToJava-Application) project deployment.

 ----------